A user-friendly, frequently updated reference guide that aligns with international guidelines and protocols.

 Most important prognostic marker is response to treatment with TKI

-2nd generation TKI inhibitors may be started upfront for
+2nd generation TKI or Allosteric TKI (Asciminib) may be started upfront for:

 Patients with intermediate and high Sokal score (although data is not very convincing)